andreyorst/fennel-conditions/README.md

 ## Installation

-Clone this repo into your project:
+Clone this repository into your project:

     git clone https://gitlab.com/andreyorst/fennel-conditions.git